-Water company GHG emissions data are not yet publicly available and the NIC spent time in the 2005 inventory compilation cycle trying to gain access to these data.
-In the prioritisation of inventory improvements and associated resource allocation for the 2005 inventory, access to this new dataset was identified as a key step forward but because access has not been granted to the new industry research, improvements to the method have been deferred again to the 2006 inventory cycle.
+Water company GHG emissions data are not yet publicly available and the NIC spent time in the last two inventory compilation cycles trying to gain access to these data.
+Access to this new dataset has been identified as a key step forward but because access has not been granted to the new industry research, improvements to the method have been deferred again to the 2008 inventory cycle.